regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Numerical analysis

 \section{Numerical analysis}

-From this point onward, we will refer to our proposed approach (using a regularized TPS kernel) to approximate a GRF using the KLE method as \textbf{regTPS-KLE}.
-We will assess its statistical and computational performance through a series of analyzes, and compare the results against the widely used SPDE method to approximate a GRF \citep{lindgren2010explicit}.
-For this purpose, we adopt the spatial statistical model specified in Eq. \eqref{eq0} without the mean component ($\mu$), that is, no predictors were considered.
-The model is evaluated at different numbers of spatial locations: 50, 100, 150, and 200 observations, hence these correspond to four scenarios, denoted as \textbf{Sce.
+As previously mentioned, we will refer to our proposed approach (the regularized TPS kernel) to approximate a GRF using the KLE method as regTPS-KLE.
+We will assess its statistical and computational performance through a series of analyzes and compare the results against the widely used SPDE method to approximate a GRF \citep{lindgren2010explicit}.
+For this purpose, we adopt the spatial statistical model specified in Equation \eqref{eq1} without the mean component ($\mu$); that is, no predictors were considered.
+The models are evaluated under four scenarios with increasing numbers of spatial locations: 50, 100, 150, and 200 points, referred to as Sce.
 1, Sce.
 2, Sce.
 3, and Sce.
-4}.
-For a fair comparison, the true GRF is simulated once per scenario, constructing a covariance matrix using the Matérn function on the mesh nodes.
-Afterwards, we draw a multivariate normal sample with that covariance matrix, and then we project the spatial field to observation and grid locations.
-Finally, we add the Gaussian error to obtain the observed data.
-Note that for all the scenarios, we follow the SPDE approach, that is; project the true GRF in a projection matrix, which in turn is built using the discretized domain (mesh).
-The mathematical formulation of the models can be found in Appendix \ref{secA3}.
+4, respectively.
+For each scenario, a single realization of the true GRF is simulated on the nodes of a common triangular mesh.
+Specifically, a covariance matrix is constructed using a Mat\'ern covariance function evaluated at the mesh nodes, and a multivariate normal sample is drawn to obtain the spatial field.
+The true GRF is then projected from the mesh nodes to the spatial locations and to a regular grid using projection matrices derived from the SPDE discretization.
+Observations are generated by adding independent Gaussian noise to the projected field at the observation locations, that is; $y_i = u(\mathbf{s}_i) + \varepsilon_i$, where $\varepsilon_i \sim \mathcal{N}(0, \sigma_\varepsilon)$.
+This SPDE-based framework is used consistently across all scenarios to ensure a fair comparison between the SPDE and regTPS-KLE, as both methods are fitted to the same underlying spatial field and observation process.
+Thus, for each scenario, we have the following (Table \ref{table:table0}):

+Finally, the mathematical formulation of the models can be found in Appendix \ref{secA3} and the R code to simulate the data in Appendix \ref{secA4}.